 Read all the information on this page then go to the Application Details tab at the top for information on how to apply.

-Your placement will be determined in conjunction with AIA and Cru’s international leadership.
-Your specific placement may or may not be confirmed at the time of your full international acceptance.
+Your international placement will be determined in conjunction with your initial placement request, and AIA and Cru’s international leadership.
+Your specific placement may or may not be confirmed at the time of your international acceptance.
+Because of the nature of potential international instability and circumstances, your initially given placement location may change.

-We are currently looking to fill STINT teams in Puerto Rico, East Asia and South Africa.
+We are currently seeking to send STINT teams to Puerto Rico, East

 Ministry Partner Development (MPD)

 Everyone serving a STINT is required to raise the necessary funds to serve internationally.
 Your support goals will be based on your specific placement.
-We’ll provide MPD materials and training to help you in this process.
+We’ll provide MPD materials,

 Frequently Asked Questions